-The movie, narrated by Dustin Hoffman, centres itself around the adventures of a little pointless person, Oblio, and his dog, Arrow, in the Kingdom of Point (where everything literally has a point).
+The movie – narrated by Dustin Hoffman in the first telecast and Ringo Starr in the video release (although another version, seen on cable television in the ’80s and ’90s, featured narration by Alan Thicke) – centres itself around the adventures of a little pointless person, Oblio, and his dog, Arrow, in the Kingdom of Point (where everything – and everyone – literally has a point).

-The story is full of fascinating characters in the best fairy tale tradition, from the Evil Count to the various people Oblio meets when banished to the Pointless Forest.
+The story is full of fascinating characters in the best fairy tale tradition, from the Evil Count to the various people Oblio (voiced by Mike Lookinland from The Brady Bunch) meets when banished to the Pointless Forest.

 A charming tale reminiscent at times of The Little Prince it became a great success when first screened in the US by ABC TV in 1971 and in Britain by the BBC on New Year’s Day 1972.